 Taste the local cuisine

-The culinary classics vary across the different nations of South America, but all are sure to send your taste buds spinning.
+The culinary classics vary across different nations along a cruise to South America, but all are sure to send your taste buds spinning.
 Treat yourself to some ceviche in Peru or Ecuador, a raw fish consisting of seafood soaked in citrus and spice and wash it down with a tart pisco sour.
 There is also always the speciality option of guinea pig to feast on, but fewer tourists tend to choose that!
 On the menu in Brazil is Feijoada, the national dish of bean and meat stew.
 Other options include Moqueca seafood stew, Picanha meat and Pao de Quéijo cheesebread.
 The Argentinians particularly enjoy their meat and have perfected the art of grilling beef.
 A slightly more odd but intriguing refreshment, particularly in the Andes region, is the bitter Maté tea.
 The Colombian national dish is Bandeja paisa, and is a mélange of sausage, beans, pork, avocado, egg plantains and rice.
 As you cruise around South America you'll be able to try many of these cuisines!

 Discover the region’s natural and archaeological wonders